 Address: Le Parker Meridien, 119 W 56th St, New York, NY 10019

-The Burger Joint.
-Ok so.
-This inside a hotel.
+The Burger Joint is inside a hotel.
 A nice hotel.
-Behind a red curtain.
-With that big light up burger pointing your way.
+It is behind a red curtain with a big light up burger pointing your way.
 You just have to find it.
 It’s a not so secret secret.
-It’s like this:
+Picture this:

 You walk into this luxurious lobby.
 You find the slit behind a big red curtain and walk into a dark alleyway only to see a neon burger lit up.
 And a line.
 You get in said line.
 You end up…..